RahibAly/rhasnainanwar.github.io/_posts/2017-08-31-hanoi-tower.md

   <figcaption>Animated representation of Tower of Hanoi puzzle.</figcaption>
 </figure>
 ## Code
 Now, to solve this problem programmatically, one has to see the operations it involves.
-Obviously, only disks are moved over and over again, hence, one can say that movement of disk is done _recursively_.
+Obviously, only disks are moved over and over again, hence, one can say that movement of disk is done <em>recursively</em>.
 The best way to solve a problem this complex, is to use recursion. <br />
-The code given below moves the disks recursively and prints out the movement of the top disk: `from` to `to` while the stands are named *right*, *left*, and *middle*.<br />
+The code given below moves the disks recursively and prints out the movement of the top disk: `from` to `to` while the stands are named <b>right</b>, <b>left</b>, and <b>middle</b>.<br />
 ```python
 def hanoi(height, fro='left', to='right', through='middle'):
     if height: